-- Instructing employees never to click on unsolicited e-mail attachments, or links that are embedded in emails.
+- Instructing employees never to click on unsolicited e-mail attachments or links that are embedded in emails.

-“Failing to address the threat posed by social engineering is somewhat like buying a high tech security system and then leaving your front door unlocked,” says Evans.
+“Failing to address the threat posed by social engineering is somewhat like buying a high-tech security system and then leaving your front door unlocked,” says Evans.

-Another way to avoid employee error is by restricting their access to secure data, like customer’s payment information or administrative access to things like bookkeeping software and social media accounts.
+Another way to avoid employee error is by restricting access to secure data, like customer’s payment information or administrative access to things like bookkeeping software and social media accounts.